Brazilian submarine Álvaro Alberto: Nuclear policy

 The country has a policy of no nuclear weapons since the 1990s.
 Nonetheless, experts at the Los Alamos National Laboratory have concluded that Brazil developed the technological capability to produce first generation nuclear warheads.
 If the country's current policy on this type of armament should change, Brazil would be able to produce highly enriched uranium using centrifuges like Resende for this type of armament.
 Instead, the country opted for working on the development of a nuclear submarine fleet.
 So far in the naval history, only the five permanent members of the U.N.
 Security Council: the United States, Russia, China, France and the United Kingdom, plus India – all nuclear-weapon states – have operated & developed nuclear submarines.
-The organization Bulletin of the Atomic Scientists described Brazil as "the only non-nuclear weapon state on the verge of launching a nuclear-powered submarine".
+In 2019, the Bulletin of the Atomic Scientists described Brazil as "the only non-nuclear weapon state on the verge of launching a nuclear-powered submarine".
+Australia, under the AUKUS programme, is pursuing a different arrangement to operate British-designed nuclear submarines powered by reactors supplied by the United States and the United Kingdom.
 Carlo Patti, author of Brazil in the Global Nuclear Order, told newspaper The Economist, that Brazil's nuclear pursuit placed the country "in the threshold between being a nuclear state and not being a nuclear state".
 That policy, say experts, turned Brazil independent in the nuclear technology's field and allowed to "keep its international reputation as a responsible power among institutions for nuclear nonproliferation".